rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

     sed -i '/^# Pet Battle Apps/d' /projects/tech-exercise/pet-battle/stage/values.yaml
     ```

 2. The frontend needs to have some configuration applied to it.
 This could be packaged up in the helm chart or baked into the image - BUT we should really apply configuration as *code*.
 We should build our apps once so they can be initialized in many environments with configuration supplied at runtime.
-For the frontend, this means supplying the information about where the API live.
+For the frontend, this means supplying the information about where the API lives.
 We use ArgoCD to manage our application deployments, hence we should update the values supplied to this chart as such.

     ```bash#test
     export JSON="'"'{